Create a Color Scheme

 - replace "YourName" with the name of your theme. (there are 5 YourName's)

-- replace "YourWallpaper" with your a wallpaper if you want to.
+- replace "YourWallpaper" with a wallpaper if you want to. (use existing wallpapers or add your own)

 Editting the Color Scheme (Part 1)